 Problem #2: Your Child Is Distracted or Doesn't Have Enough Time to Eat

 Many schools offer a 20-minute lunch period, which seems like ample time to finish a mid-day meal.
-But silly schoolmates, full-volume chatter and time to tie shoes, find coats and locate lunches can result in just a few minutes left to eat.
+But silly schoolmates, full-volume chatter and time to tie shoes, find coats and locate lunches can result in just a few minutes to eat.
 Plus, few foods can compete with the lure of getting outside for cartwheels, freeze tag and monkey bars.

 Pack bite-sized foods that are quick to eat.
 A sandwich is easier to eat than a thermos of steaming soup; grape tomatoes are quicker than stringy celery sticks.
 Interestingly, some schools have flipped their lunch hour, so children play outside first, then they come inside to eat.
 This can help because kids aren't rushing through lunch to get outside, and physical activity makes them hungrier so they are more eager to eat.
 When that's not an option, pack a healthy afternoon recess mini-meal so children are well-fueled, even if they don't eat a big lunch.